Runtime Interface

 • void Start(): Starts the framework.

-• Must be called after the Initialize method; otherwise, behavior is undefined.
+• Must be called after the Initialize method, otherwise behavior is undefined.

-• std::future<void> AsyncStart(): Asynchronously starts the framework.
+• std::future<void> AsyncStart(): Starts the framework asynchronously.

-• Must be called after the Initialize method; otherwise, behavior is undefined.
+• Must be called after the Initialize method, otherwise behavior is undefined.

 • void Shutdown(): Stops the framework.